 Our Charity Partner - World Horse Welfare

-World Horse Welfare’s Welfare Line is a Freephone number (08000 480 180) which members of the public can call if they are concerned about a horse.
-The line receives 8,000 calls each year and has been operational for more than 30 years.
-The UK Welfare team collect a number of details and information from each caller in order to determine whether a Field Officer should attend the welfare concern and how urgently the horse/s in question might need to be seen.
+Many of these horse welfare cases first come to light by a call being made to the confidential Welfare Line (0300 333 6000), launched 30 years ago.
+Members of the public can call with first-hand information if they are concerned about a horse.
+The UK Welfare team collect a number of details and information from each caller which helps to determine whether a Field Officer should attend and how urgently the horse/s in question might need to be seen.

 Horses in Britain and further afield desperately need World Horse Welfare.
-World Horse Welfare field officers work daily on wastelands where animals are found at the point of death from starvation.
-In many cases World Horse Welfare is able to rescue neglected animals, nurse them back to health and find them new roles with new owners.
-World Horse Welfare is working in Europe to bring about badly needed changes in legislation regarding live export, CCTV in slaughterhouses, and disease control.
-It supports important veterinary research; educates horse owners globally on good horsecare practice; brings leading thinkers in equine health and welfare together; campaigns against the scourge of unlawful grazing and works to help vulnerable but desperately needed working equines in poorer parts of the world.
+World Horse Welfare Field Officers regularly work on wastelands where animals are found at the point of death from starvation.
+In many cases, World Horse Welfare is able to rescue neglected animals, nurse them back to health and find them loving new homes.
+World Horse Welfare campaigns to improve horse welfare in Europe to bring about badly needed changes in legislation regarding long-distance transport for slaughter, CCTV in slaughterhouses and responsible ownership.
+It supports important veterinary research; educates horse owners globally on good horse-care practice; brings leading thinkers in equine health and welfare together; lobbies to raise welfare standards in the UK and internationally and works to help vulnerable but desperately needed working equines in poorer parts of the world.
 It’s one of Britain’s finest charities and we are proud to help.